missingfaktor/akar/CONTRIBUTING.md

 0. Rewrite some tests to achieve better consistency.
 0. Define new generally useful patterns.
 0. Set up a multi-artifact Leiningen project.
 We have plans to write a few satellite libraries in future, and it would be nice if they could all be housed under the same repository.
+0. Write satellite libraries providing pattern support for popular libraries in the Clojure ecosystem.
 0. Add `core.typed` annotations.
 These should ideally come as a separate artifact.
 0. Release for ClojureScript. ([#9](https://github.com/missingfaktor/akar/issues/9), WIP.)
 0. Improve error messages.
+0. Enable bindings in `:or` syntactic patterns.
 0. Migrate to `clojure.spec`.
 (Once it's stable.)
 0. General code improvements.